 IAMSE Educational Scholarship Grant

-The International Association of Medical Science Educators (IAMSE) wishes to encourage and support scholarship in medical science education and will provide two research grants each year for up to $5000.
+The International Association of Medical Science Educators (IAMSE) wishes to encourage and support scholarship in medical science education and will fund up to four research grants this year for up to $5000 each.

 Preference will be given to new projects.
 Funding is for a 2-year period.
 Mid-year progress reports will be submitted to the IAMSE Educational Scholarship Committee.
 The Principal Investigator of each funded project will be awarded an additional $1,500 travel award to present the results of their grant research at a future IAMSE meeting.
 Any publications resulting from IAMSE-funded research have to be acknowledged on the publication.
 If the research project involves human subjects, a letter of approval from the host Institutional Review Board stating that the project is approved or that approval was not necessary will be required prior to disbursement of funds.